You may think that you’re diet is healthy because you eat a variety of foods, but what if the foods you eat aren’t as healthy as you thought?

 A Healthy Diet Includes All 6 Tastes

 According to Ayurveda, a healthy diet includes all 6 Tastes.
-If you can incorporate all of them in every meal, even better.
+If you can incorporate as many of them in each meal your health, vitality and immunity will improve.